xvitaly/srcrepair/docs/help/source/hud-manager.rst

 Each HUD has a readme file and a screenshot.
 Select one from list and you will be able to see it.

-All HUDs are being downloaded from our cloud and provided by "as is" license.
+All HUDs are being downloaded from our cloud and licensed "as is".

 This module will be unavailable if current game does not support custom HUDs.